Luis-G-Cordero/configure-ad/README.md

 <img src="https://github.com/Luis-G-Cordero/configure-ad/assets/135280915/f39bf070-5005-4551-a0f6-479e25386929" height="60%" width="60%" alt="Steps"/>
 </p>
 <p>
 Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”.
+Use jane_admin as your admin account from now on.
 </p>
 <br />